-The U.S. government may agree to finance the purchase of some American International Group Inc
+The U.S. government may agree to finance some buyers of American International Group Inc

-These are some of a wide range of options under discussion between the government, the insurer and credit rating agencies, as AIG, once the world's largest insurer by market value, looks to avoid a credit downgrade that would trigger a host of liquidity issues and hurt its business, the source said.
+These are some of a wide range of options under discussion between the government, the insurer and credit rating agencies, as AIG looks to avoid a credit downgrade that would trigger a host of liquidity issues and hurt its business, the source said.

-Other options that are being discussed include changing the terms of a $40 billion preferred stock investment that has a 10 percent coupon, the source said.
+Other options that are being discussed include changing the terms of a $40 billion preferred stock investment with a 10 percent coupon, the source said.
 New terms could include reducing or even eliminating the dividend on that.

 The sides are also looking at the possibility of lowering the interest rate on the government's credit line to AIG, and swapping debt for equity for some businesses, the source added.

-The talks come as AIG expects to post a record $60 billion quarterly loss, according to another source -- that's about $460,000 a minute.
+The talks come as AIG expects to post a record $60 billion quarterly loss -- that's about $460,000 a minute.

 A ratings downgrade could have serious ramifications on the insurer's liquidity and hurt businesses.
 Customers could cancel their insurance policies if a minimum rating is no longer satisfied.